-Opportunities for PhD graduates to work in non-academic jobs look to be increasing.
-Discover how to make your PhD work for you in the labour market…
+Opportunities for PhD graduates to build a career outside of academia are increasing.
+Discover how to make your Doctorate work for you in the jobs market…

 What jobs can I do with a PhD?

-The most common jobs held by recent PhD graduates include:
+The most commonly held jobs for PhD graduates are:

 - higher education teaching professionals;